Daniel5055/radioguessr/protocol.md

 "ID"
 {
     id: string
+    name: string
+    team: number
 }
 ```

 where id should be the same id as given by the user, or a new id if the user gave a null id.

 If the id is unrecognised, the server responds with a new id

+If the id is recognised, then send back the same id with same name and team

 ## Game Starting